 Below are the women who regularly write for Red Tent Living.
 If you would like to submit a guest post to the site, see our list of current themes for each month that inspire our contributors’ writings.
 Submissions are due by the 1st of each month to our editing team (firstname.lastname@example.org).

 Educator turned advocate, Belinda Wilson Bauman seeks to bring hope to women in crisis.
 After living internationally for a decade in conflict and post-conflict zones, Belinda experienced what she calls a “beautiful collision” with the brave souls of women who survive in the most dangerous places in the world.
-She is a wife and mother, speaker and contributor to Newsweek’s The Daily Beast, Huffington Post and Today’s Christian Woman.
-As the founder of One Million Thumbprints, she leads a movement of peacemakers empowering peacemakers in the world’s worst conflicts.
 Belinda and her husband, Stephan, and their two sons, Joshua and Caleb, live in Grand Rapids, MI where they relish promoting peace, raising chickens and gazing at stars while living in the country.

-Bethany Cabell, a lover of simplicity, is often inspired to write by the relationships she holds as a wife, mom, and a physical therapist.
+Bethany Cabell, a lover of simplicity, is often inspired to write about the relationships she holds as a wife, mom, and a physical therapist.
 Bethany, her husband and their boys returned to life in Texas after wandering off to the Midwest for a season.
-What she once pictured her life to look like has forever been changed by her two sons.
-Navigating this messy and beautiful path of parenting two children each with their own unique challenges, she finds grace and beauty in the gift of each moment.
+Navigating the messy and beautiful path of parenting two children each with their own unique challenges, she finds grace and beauty in the gift of each moment.

 Libby Kurz holds a BS in Nursing and an MFA in Creative Writing.
 Her work has been published in The Poet’s Billow, Relief Journal, Driftwood Press, and Literary Mama.
 A veteran of the US Air Force Nurse Corps, she now resides on the coast of Virginia with her family.
 When she’s not reading, writing, and keeping tabs on her three kids, she works as registered nurse and teaches poetry workshops.
-She is passionate about a good cup of coffee, bumming on the beach, and finding meaning in the ordinary moments of life.
-You can find her at www.libbykurz.com.
-Red Tent Living Editor
+She is passionate about a good cup of coffee, bumming on the beach, and finding meaning in life’s ordinary moments.
+You can find her here.

-Mallory ‘Larsen’ Redmond received her master’s degree in Theology & Culture from The Seattle School of Theology & Psychology.
-Recently married to her husband, Darren, she is enjoying this new season of life as a wife and writer.
+Mallory Redmond embraces anomalies–she is an adventure-loving homebody who keeps a clean house yet always makes a mess whenever eating or brushing her teeth.
 She loves dry humor, clean sheets, and gathering around the table with friends.
+Mallory and her husband, Darren, live in Ohio with their beagle, Roger, and [soon!] their first child.
 You can follow her writing here, where her stories are told with the hope of further uncovering the places of connection in our humanity.

 Janet Stark is a woman learning to bless her depth and sensitivity.
 She is grateful for the deep love she shares with her husband, Chris, and their kids and grandkids.
 Janet loves curling up with a good book, trying new recipes on her friends and family, and enjoying long conversations with friends over a cup of really good coffee.
 She is a life-long lover of words and writes about her experiences here.

 Katy Johnson lives, dreams, writes, and edits in a messy, watercolored world.
-She’s a 28 year old, discovering her hope, her longings, and the wild spaces in her own heart.
+She’s a 29 year old, discovering her hope, her longings, and the wild spaces in her own heart.
 Her favorite creative project right now is called Will I Break?, and someday, that manuscript may see the light of day.
 For now, she shares her thoughts here.
-Red Tent Living Editor

 Kelsi Folsom holds a B.M. in Voice Performance and has traveled all over the world participating in operas, musicals, jazz bands, and choirs.
 Now a mom to “three under three”, she currently resides in Saba, Dutch Caribbean while her husband attends medical school.
 When she is not putting on her best Cherubino while changing dirty diapers, you can find her perfecting gluten-free recipes, snorkeling, *gasp* reading, enjoying a nap, or trying to make sense of her life over french press.
-Kelsi writes here, and is also a regular contributor to the island website Women Who Live On Rocks.
+Kelsi writes here.

 Rachel Blackston loves all things beautiful…rich conversations over a hot cup of lemon ginger tea, watching her little girls twirl around in tutus, and Florida sunrises on her morning walks.
 She resides in Orlando with her lanky, marathon running husband and her precious daughters, priceless gifts after several years of infertility.
 Rachel and her husband Michael cofounded Redeemer Counseling.
 As a therapist, Rachel considers it an honor to walk with women in their stories of harm, beauty and redemption.

-Tracy Johnson is a lover of stories, a reluctant dreamer, living by faith that “Hope deferred makes the heart sick but when dreams come true there is a life and joy” (Pro.
-13:12).
-She is the Founder and Editor in Chief of Red Tent Living.
+Tracy Johnson is a lover of stories, a reluctant dreamer and the Founder of Red Tent Living.
 Married for over 30 years, she is mother to five kids and a pastors wife.
-After a half century of life, she’s feeling like she may know who she is.
-She writes about her life and her work here. nb
+She loves quiet mornings with hot coffee, rich conversations and slowly savored meals at her favorite restaurants.
+She is awed that God chose her to mother four girls having grown up with no sisters.
+She writes about her life and her work here.